Interdisciplinary Alcohol Policy Research Programme (IARP)

-The overarching aim for this ambitious programme of research is to lead a step-change in capabilities for robust scientific appraisal of new and existing alcohol policy interventions by substantially developing and updating the Sheffield Alcohol Policy Model also known as SAPM.
+The overarching aim for this ambitious programme of research was to lead a step-change in capabilities for robust scientific appraisal of new and existing alcohol policy interventions by substantially developing and updating the Sheffield Alcohol Policy Model also known as SAPM.

 The team

-• The University of Sheffield’s Alcohol Research Group (lead)
+• The Sheffield Alcohol Research Group (lead)

 • University of Kent